jacobsimeon/RefactoringRuby/README.md

 ## Test Double (mock logger)
   - Eliminate coupling to potentially expensive operations by using test doubles.
-  - Verify objects recieve the correct *commands*
+  - Verify objects recieve the correct *commands* (step 8)

 ## Interface of logger has changed
   - `log` is now `archive_candidate`
   - make sure to change in the long log method

-## We now have a false positive in our tests
+(step 9)

+## False positives
   - run tests, nothing fails
-  - when our code won't actually run
+  - when our code won't actually run (Logger does not respond to :log)
+  - we need a failing test!

 ## Use an interface spec to avoid false positives
-  - make sure mock logger behaves like a logger
+- add MockLogger
+- run tests
+- hooray! a failing test!
+(step 10)

+## Verify mocks adhere to proper interface
+- update MockLogger and FindEqualSumSubstring to mock/call proper methods (step 11)

+# What we did
+- Refactored algorithm for better readability
+- Removed dependency on expensive operations
+- Verified our duck types adhere to the proper interface